 Section 1.1.4 IAWEA Membership categories include:

 Section 1.1.4.1 Association Honorary Life Member.
 Shall be one who’s practical or scientific knowledge in matters pertaining to the objectives of the Association and whose accomplishments in that field of endeavor shall, in the opinion of the Executive Committee, entitle him/her to special recognition by the Association.
+A WEF Life Member will automatically become an IAWEA Honorary Life Member.
 An Association Honorary Life Member shall be required to pay no dues, fees, or subscription charges.
-The Association shall pay the Federation dues for this membership classification.
-A candidate for Association Honorary Life Membership shall be recommended by the Membership Committee to the Executive Committee and be elected by a unanimous vote of the Executive Officers.
-There shall be no more than ten (10) living Association Honorary Life Members at any one time.

 Section 1.1.4.2 Active Member.
 Shall be a superintendent, manager, operator, or employee of a public, private, or industrial wastewater collection system or treatment plant; an engineer; a chemist; bacteriologist; biologist; or other qualified person professionally engaged or interested in the advancement of knowledge relating to the objectives of this Association and the Federation.
 Present membership in IAWEA and WEF is to be taken as sufficient evidence that an individual is so qualified for as long as the membership remains in good standing.
 Shall have all the rights and privileges granted by the Association and the Federation.

-Section 1.1.4.3 Municipal Member.
-Shall be an incorporated city, town, or sanitary district having a wastewater treatment facility or collection system or having an interest in at least one of the stated objectives of the Association and the Federation, and shall be entitled to one PWO Membership whose name shall appear on the roll of members and who shall have all the rights and privileges of a PWO member.
-This representative may be changed by virtue of necessity or, at the pleasure of the Municipal Member, on written notice to the Secretary/Treasurer, or Secretary, of the Association.

-Section 1.1.4.4 Iowa Only Member.
+Section 1.1.4.3 Iowa Only Member.
 Shall be any individual fitting the definition of an Active Member except s/he is not also a member of the Water Environment Federation.
-Iowa Only Members, by payment of the dues set by the Executive Committee, shall have all rights and privileges of an Active Member except holding office.
+Iowa Only Members, by payment of the dues set by the Executive Committee, shall have all rights and privileges of an Active Member except holding the office of President, President=Elect, Vice-President, Secretary, Treasurer, Secretary-Treasurer, Assistant Secretary-Treasurer, Past President, or WEF Delegate.
 By definition, Iowa Only Members are prohibited from voting on WEF issues.

 Section 1.2 The Secretary-Treasurer, or Secretary, shall certify in a timely manner to the Executive Director of the Federation, the new Association Honorary Life Members, accompanied by payment of the appropriate amount of dues for each member.